httpwg/http-extensions/draft-ietf-httpbis-replay.md

 send unsafe methods (or methods whose safety is not known) in early data.

 If the server rejects early data at the TLS layer, a client MUST start sending again as though the connection was new.
+This could include a change to the negotiated protocol {{?ALPN=RFC7301}}.
 For HTTP/2, this means re-sending the connection preface.
 Any requests sent in early data MUST be sent again, unless the client decides to abandon those requests.